Jo Baker (novelist)

 Jo Baker is a British writer.
-She is the author of six novels, including the bestselling Longbourn, a New York Times Notable Book, in development as a feature film with Random House Films and StudioCanal.
+She is the author of six novels, including Longbourn.
 She has also written short stories for BBC Radio 4 and reviews for The Guardian and The New York Times Book Review.
 In 2018, she was awarded a Visiting Fellowship at the Queen's University Belfast, and she is currently an Honorary Fellow at Lancaster University.